Thai Culture and Traditions – What You Need to Know to Succeed in Thailand?

 Another interesting thing about the Thai culture is that many Thais maintain strong ties to their home villages even if they move away for work.
 If parents work far away, it is not strange to see children being raised by grandparents or aunts and uncles.
 Younger family members are also expected to help with elderly care either in terms of finance or household responsibilities (or sometimes both).

-Understanding this beautiful Thai culture, a lot of brands use family as their core concept for advertisement in this market and have gained quite success.
+Understanding this beautiful Thai culture, a lot of brands use family as their core concept for advertisement in this market and have gained quite a success.
 KFC is an example.
 To celebrate Mother’s Day, the fried chicken chain gathered a lot of mothers for individual interviews to discuss what they want to say to their children and then surprised them with warm embraces from their own children.
 This heartwarming advertisement was so successful that the famous restaurant chain Bar-B-Q Plaza did a similar follow-up Mother’s Day commercial which also received a lot of attention.

 Images from KFC’s Mother’s Day Advertisement